Grantmaking Guidelines

 Multiyear Grantmaking Timeline

-January 15, 2025 - Begin accepting open-submission letters of inquiry (LOI) form from organizations that meet all or our eligibility criteria via an online form in our grant portal.
+January 16, 2026 - Begin accepting open-submission letters of inquiry (LOI) from organizations that meet all or our eligibility criteria via an online form in our grant portal.
 Information requested in the LOI form may be previewed here.

-January 21 - February 7, 2025 - 30 minute Pre-LOI advisory meetings with MDBF staff are available.
-Click here to schedule a meeting.
+January 20 - February 6, 2026 - 30 minute Pre-LOI advisory meetings with MDBF staff are available.
+A link to schedule these calls will be made available on our website on January 15.

 Grantmaking Considerations